-Candidates know students and can identify the supports that students will need to engage in collaboration, discourse, and productive struggle.
-When teaching emergent bilinguals or multilinguals, traditionally identified as English language learners (ELLs), candidates are aware of the importance of establishing a linguistically sensitive social environment that supports learning English while learning mathematics.
+Candidates know students and can identify the support structures students need to engage in collaboration, discourse, and productive struggle.
+When teaching emergent bilinguals or multilinguals, in the past identified as English language learners (ELLs), candidates are aware of the importance of establishing a linguistically sensitive social environment that supports learning English while learning mathematics.
 Candidates plan for the use of mathematical tools and modeling as a resource, and they recognize cultural and linguistic differences as intellectual resources.
-Candidates are aware of the language demands facing emergent bilinguals or multilinguals; listening, speaking, reading, and writing are required modes of communication in today's mathematics classrooms (Celedón-Pattichis and Ramirez 2012).
+Candidates are aware of the language demands facing emergent bilinguals or multilinguals; listening, speaking, reading, and writing are required modes of communication in today's mathematics classrooms (Ramirez and Celedón-Pattichis 2012).
 No more can the statement that mathematics is a universal language be employed when teaching emergent bilinguals; today's students are required to consistently communicate their understanding and reasoning.